iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 that work for your module configuration (gains, modes, baud rate, etc.) that should be set on all of your modules, you would want to use a custom defaults file.

 .. note::
-    User generated Defaults files include the Module ID parameter.
+    User generated defaults files include the Module ID parameter.
 This means that setting up modules with custom Default files will result in collisions on a serial bus, and it is recommended that you set defaults with only one module connected at a time, and if desired, assign unique Module IDs after setting all other parameters to connect via a bus.